Farmers pay homage to protesters killed in Lakhimpur, Priyanka attends 'antim ardas' | Politics

 The posters also accusing her of having a blood-soaked past, an apparent reference to the anti-Sikh riots after her grandmother Indira Gandhi’s assassination in 1984.

+A state government spokesperson claimed that the event was a “political ardas” organised by the opposition parties in the name of the dead farmers, and it turned out to be a “flop show”.

+An SKM statement said the “BJP-RSS plans” to weaken the farmers’ movement through “communal and divisive politics” will be foiled.

-No political leader sat on the dais, according to the farmers’ decision announced earlier.
+No political leader sat on the dais at the meeting, following the farmer unions’ decision announced earlier.

 Priyanka Gandhi along with Congress leaders Deepender Singh Hooda, Ajay Kumar Lallu and others reached the venue around 1 pm and sat before the stage.